PtychoDV: Vision Transformer-Based Deep Unrolling Network for Ptychographic Image Reconstruction: Related Work

 \subsection{Problem Formulation}

-Ptychographic image reconstruction is usually formulated as an inverse problem that recovers an unknown image $\xbm\in\C^n$ from a set of measurements $\{\markup{\ybm_i}\in\R^m\}_i^N$ \markuproundthree{characterized} by nonlinear systems \markuproundthree{
+Ptychographic image reconstruction is usually formulated as an inverse problem that recovers an unknown image $\xbm\in\C^n$ from a set of measurements $\{{\ybm_i}\in\R^m\}_i^N$ {characterized} by nonlinear systems {

-} where $\Pbm\in\C^{m\times m}$ is the known complex probe illumination, $\Fbm\in\C^{m\times m}$ represents the Fourier transform, \markuproundthree{$\mathsf{Pois(\cdot)}$ denotes a Poisson distribution that models the detector response}, and $|\cdot|$ is an elementwise absolute value operator.
-In \eqref{equ:fwd}, $\Dbm_i\in\markup{\{0, 1\}}^{m\times n}$ indicates an operator that extracts one patch from $\xbm$, determined by the $i$th probe location during imaging, and $N$ is the total number of probe locations.
-For ease of notation in our discussion, we also define $\xbm_i=\Dbm_i\xbm$ as a patch of ground truth corresponding to the $i$th probe location, $\Dbm^\markup{\Tsf}_i\in\C^{n\times m}$ as the adjoint operator of $\Dbm_i$ that transforms a patch into an image by zero-filling the surplus regions.
+} where $\Pbm\in\C^{m\times m}$ is the complex probe illumination, $\Fbm\in\C^{m\times m}$ represents the Fourier transform, {$\mathsf{Pois(\cdot)}$ denotes a Poisson distribution that models the detector response}, and $|\cdot|$ is an elementwise absolute value operator. {In this study, we assume the probe is known and only estimates the image.} In \eqref{equ:fwd}, $\Dbm_i\in{\{0, 1\}}^{m\times n}$ indicates an operator that extracts one patch from $\xbm$, determined by the $i$th probe location during imaging, and $N$ is the total number of probe locations. {Note that we do not consider subpixel illumination shifts} For ease of notation in our discussion, we also define $\xbm_i=\Dbm_i\xbm$ as a patch of ground truth corresponding to the $i$th probe location, $\Dbm^{\Tsf}_i\in\C^{n\times m}$ as the adjoint operator of $\Dbm_i$ that transforms a patch into an image by zero-filling the surplus regions.
 A common way to solve this inverse problem is to formulate it as an optimization problem

 where